frectonz/essays/Killing Laplace's Demon.md

 To predict the motion of a free-falling body all we need to know is the initial height of the ball from the surface of the earth and its initial velocity using these two pieces of information we can calculate the state of the ball at any time in the future or the past.

 For example if the position of a free falling body is `2 m` above the surface of the earth and its velocity is `0 m/s` at `t = 0s`.
 We can calculate what its position and velocity will be at `t = 3s` using the formulas `h(t) = 1/2(g(t^2))` and `v(t) = gt` which as we can see, doesn’t depend on the mass of the object because it is in free fall.
 So the position and velocity at `t = 3s` is `45 m` and `30 m/s` respectively.
 But the kicker here is that we can ask what was happening at `t = -2s`.
-Which is `20 m` above the initial height of the earth and velocity of `-20 m/s`.
+Which would be `20 m` above the initial height of `2 m` and a velocity of `-20 m/s` (the minus shows the direction of the fall).

 ## Origins

 After **Isaac Newton** had published *Philosophiæ Naturalis Principia Mathematica* (Mathematical Principles of Natural Philosophy) in which he formulated the laws of motion and universal gravitation, people started to realize that this model can be used to calculate the evolution of the position of every particle in the universe.
 One of the people that came to this realization was **Pierre-Simon Laplace** who introduced a thought experiment to the world in his book *A Philosophical Essay on Probabilities* by stating the following:

 > “We may regard the present state of the universe as the effect of its past and the cause of its future.
-An intellect which at a certain moment would know all forces that set nature in motion, and all positions of all items of which nature is composed, if this intellect were also vast enough to submit these data to analysis, it would embrace in a single formula the movements of the greatest bodies of the universe and those of the tiniest atom; for such an intellect nothing would be uncertain and the future just like the past would be present before its eyes”
+An intellect which at a certain moment would know all forces that set nature in motion, and all positions of all items of which nature is composed, if this intellect were also vast enough to submit these data to analysis, it would embrace in a single formula the movements of the greatest bodies of the universe and those of the tiniest atom; for such an intellect nothing would be uncertain and the future just like the past would be present before its eyes” - Pierre-Simon Laplace

-The intellect described in this thought experiment is commonly called **Laplace’s Demon**.
+ # The intellect described in this thought experiment is commonly called **Laplace’s Demon**.

 What Laplace is trying to explain here is that according to the physics of his time which is classical physics centered around Newton’s laws of motion.
-If you could collect the state of every particle in the universe and you had enough computation power to analyze (using the models of the universe we previously talked about) the data you collected then the past, the future, and everything in between is no longer uncertain because as we saw in the previous example you can turn the dials of time to the extent of your will to see what happened in the past or **what is going to happen** in the future.
+If you could collect the state of every particle in the universe and if you had enough computation power to analyze (using the models of the universe we previously talked about) the data you collected then the past, the future, and everything in between is no longer uncertain because as we saw in the previous example you can turn the dials of time to the extent of your will to see **what had happened in the past** or **what is going to happen** in the future.
 If you were able to achieve this then time will no longer be a restriction.
 It would just merely be another variable in your equation.

 Note that I said, “**what is going to happen**".
 You might have sensed a bit of certainty in that statement.
-In this model of the universe, the universe is void of any uncertainty meaning that if you consider a particle moving through a vacuum its position and its momentum are always known at any point in time.
-Some of you might be saying what about Heisenberg’s Uncertainty Principle, we will get to it.
+In this model of the universe, the universe is void of any uncertainty.
+If you consider a particle moving through the vacuum of space, its position and its momentum are always known at any point in time.
+Some of you might be saying what about Heisenberg’s Uncertainty Principle, we will get to it in the following sections.

-When you combine this with the law of conservation of mass and the law of conservation of energy.
-The universe can be considered a completely adiabatic system in which nothing happening outside it can influence what happens inside it.
+When you combine this with the law of the conservation of mass and the law of the conservation of energy, the universe can be considered a completely adiabatic system in which nothing happening outside it can influence what happens inside it.
 Anything that exists now existed in some form since the beginning of the universe.
-You might have heard this before when people say that the oxygen that is today essential to life on our planet was formed in an extreme condition caused by dying stars or supernova.
+You might have heard this before when people say that the oxygen that is today essential to life on our planet was formed in the extreme conditions caused by a dying star.

 This view of the universe is called **determinism**.

-This can also be called a **clockwork universe** in which the universe is considered a perfect machine much like a mechanical clock whose gears are governed by the laws of physics thus making every part of the system predictable.
+This can also be considered as a **clockwork universe** in which the universe is considered a perfect machine much like a mechanical clock whose gears are governed by the laws of physics thus making every part of the system predictable.
+Although Laplace referred to a being when he described his thought experiment, in modern day physics Laplace's Demon is thought of as a computer capable of simulating the universe.

 ## The Implications